NikkiAung/Problem_solving/README.md

     - Use sliding window
     - **changes = (r-l+1)-maxFreq**
     - Use outer for loop and inner while loop until changes > k

+18. Check Inclusion (Permutation)
+    - Same concept wth Anagram, but finding subset in whole text
+    - So, take unique index of char
+    - Becareful of **r-=1**